ColinMaudry/sparql-router/README.md

 ## Features

 - Exposes SPARQL queries as simple URLs, with choice of format
-- A canned query is a simple `.rq` file located in `/public/tables`, `/public/graphs` or `/public/update` depending on the query type (SELECT, CONSTRUCT, DESCRIBE, SPARQL Update)
+- A canned query is a simple file located in `/public/tables`, `/public/graphs` or `/public/update` depending on the query type (SELECT, CONSTRUCT, DESCRIBE, SPARQL Update)
-- Besides FTP and SSH, you can POST a new canned query to /tables/{query-name}, /graphs/{query-name} or /update/{query-name} (if authenticated)
+- Besides FTP and SSH, you can POST a new canned query to `/tables/{query-name}`, `/graphs/{query-name}` or `/update/{query-name}` (if authenticated)
 - Supports content negotiation (via the `Accept` HTTP header)
-- Possibility to GET or POST SPARQL queries on `/sparql`, without saving it
+- Possibility to GET or POST a SPARQL query on `/sparql` and get the results, without saving it

 [A screenshot of the tests as overview of the features](test/tests.png).